-- For Bob to have a non-trivial interaction, Alice must be: - Intelligent: Capable of deciding if x in S. - Cooperative: Must communicate this to Bob.
+- For Bob to have a non-trivial interaction, Alice must be: - Intelligent: Capable of deciding if x in S. - Cooperative: Must communicate this to Bob. - Modelling Alice: Maps "(state of mind, external input)" to "(new state of mind, output)". - Formally:

-• Formally:
+'''

-Alice is S-helpful if \exists probabilistic poly time (ppt) Bob B' s.t. $A \leftrightarrow B'(x)$ accept w.h.p. iff $x \in S$. (independent of the history) Successful universal communication
+Alice is S-helpful if \exists probabilistic poly time (ppt) Bob B' s.t. \forall initial state of mind \sigma, A(\sigma) \leftrightarrow B'(x) accept w.h.p. iff x \in S.

+'''

+Successful universal communication